ChrstphrHll/npc_gen/students/Eliana Saevel.md

 ---
 # Eliana Saevel
 ### Description
-- Human Artificer from Magmus Centerhold
+- Human Artificer from Beleriand
 - 1st year Assault student in Elkenval
 - short straight grey hair that's plain, Pale Blue eyes, and Pale skin
 - Is Iconoclastic and Tasteless, and has Caring as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes